comsci-uwc-isak/unit-1-project-keitaromae/README.md

 ### Definition of problem

 ### Solution proposed
+Rationalefor proposed solution

+I decided to use BASH to program Car rental project.
 ### Success Criteria
 These are measurable outcomes
 1. A car can be created and stored in the database.